 Is It Safe to Travel to Somalia in 2026?

 Somalia is currently rated Level 4Do Not Travel by the U.S. Department of State.
-Do not travel to Somalia due to significant security risks including crime, terrorism, civil unrest, health issues, kidnapping, piracy, and lack of consular services.
-U.S. government employees are prohibited from traveling outside the Mogadishu International Airport complex.
+Do not travel to Somalia for any reason due to significant safety risks.
+The U.S. government has limited ability to offer emergency services to Americans in Somalia.
+U.S. government employees are restricted from traveling outside the Mogadishu International Airport complex.

 Key concerns cited in the advisory: